-- 1 The cost of risk average is for the period in the run-up to the pandemic of 2006-2018.
+- 1 House price growth in Israel peaked at a high 20% year-over-year as of September 2022 with fewer real estate transactions and a marginal decrease in prices in recent months. - 2 The cost of risk average is for the period in the run-up to the pandemic of 2006-2018.
 Credit costs had increased to 0.5% in 2020 from 0.2% in 2019, mainly reflecting group provisions.
-FIBI reported the second-lowest cost of risk out of the five large Israeli banks, driven entirely by collective provisions. - 2 This is based on September 2022 debt figures and GDP from Q4 2021 up to Q3 2022. - 3 The measures include loan-to-value limits of 75% for sole dwellings and 70% for the rest but for non-investment purposes, a monthly repayment cap at 50% of a borrower's monthly salary and a limit on the variable-rate part of the mortgage at two-thirds of the loan.
-Higher risk-weights for the calculation of regulatory capital metrics for mortgages with higher loan-to-value and repayment ratios also encourage tighter underwriting. - 4 The regulator has instructed banks to scale up their monitoring of borrowers, improve and expand reporting on their exposure to the sector, and increase their collective provisions against performing exposures. - 5 The regulation relates to land acquired for the purpose of development of construction.
-This excludes agricultural land with no planning horizon or without a request for planning consent; and acquisition of land that is designated for self-use in case of the borrower not being classified in the construction and real estate sector. - 6 The closed financing structure mitigates risks because credit is managed in a separate account dedicated to the project that is separate from the rest of the borrower's banking activity and from which the developer cannot withdraw funds without the bank's consent.
-There is external oversight of construction progress by inspectors approved by the bank, who track the pace of progress on-site and monitor expenditure and income in accordance with the planned budget. - Z According to the Bol, these criteria include minimum levels of equity and pre-sales and the ability of projects to absorb declines in sales prices or rises in the cost of construction without impairing the borrowers' ability to service the debt. - 8 On- and off-balance sheet exposures. - 9 A 35% risk weight applies for loans with a loan-to-value below 45%, a 50% risk-weight for loans with loan-to-value between 45% and 60%, and a 60% risk-weight for loans with loan-to-value between 60% and 75%.
-Also, a risk-weight of 100% applies for loans with monthly repayments between 40% and 50% of the disposable income. - 10 In November 2020, the authorities lowered the bank's leverage ratio requirement to 4.5%, from 5% previously.
-This relief has been extended until the end of 2023, and the leverage ratio requirement will return to 5% within two quarters after that date. - 11 In accordance with its profit distribution policy, FIBI distributes a dividend at a rate of up to 50% of its annual net income.
+FIBI reported the second-lowest cost of risk out of the five large Israeli banks, driven entirely by collective provisions. - Based on 2022 figures. - 4 The measures include loan-to-value limits of 75% for sole dwellings and 70% for the rest but for non-investment purposes, a monthly repayment cap at 50% of a borrower's monthly salary and a limit on the variable-rate part of the mortgage at two-thirds of the loan.
+Higher risk-weights for the calculation of regulatory capital metrics for mortgages with higher loan-to-value and repayment ratios also encourage tighter underwriting. - 5 On- and off-balance sheet exposures. - 6 The closed financing structure mitigates risks because credit is managed in a separate account dedicated to the project that is separate from the rest of the borrower's banking activity and from which the developer cannot withdraw funds without the bank's consent.
+There is external oversight of construction progress by inspectors approved by the bank, who track the pace of progress on-site and monitor expenditure and income in accordance with the planned budget. - Z According to the Bol, these criteria include minimum levels of equity and pre-sales and the ability of projects to absorb declines in sales prices or rises in the cost of construction without impairing the borrowers' ability to service the debt. - 8 A 35% risk weight applies for loans with a loan-to-value below 45%, a 50% risk-weight for loans with loan-to-value between 45% and 60%, and a 60% risk-weight for loans with loan-to-value between 60% and 75%.
+Also, a risk-weight of 100% applies for loans with monthly repayments between 40% and 50% of the disposable income. - 9 In November 2020, the authorities lowered the bank's leverage ratio requirement to 4.5%, from 5% previously.
+This relief has been extended until the end of 2023, and the leverage ratio requirement will return to 5% within two quarters after that date.

+10 In accordance with its profit distribution policy, FIBI distributes a dividend at a rate of up to 50% of its annual net income.